motherjones/email_signup_analysis/README.md

 # Email signup analysis script
+### **Update**: For the sfg_data_analysis_php_only.php script, you don't need to put the files name on the command line next to the command.
+Now, once you execute the script, the script will ask for the names of the files.
 ### Usage (sfg_data_analysis scripts):
 ### Create a directory on your computer, preferably in a place where you can easily access it.
 Download or copy the contents of the scripts into a text editor and place it in the directory.
 Make sure you grab both the sfg_data_analysis.php script and hash.pl.
 ### Open the terminal application located in Applications->Utilities->Terminal.app (MacOS).
 On Windows, right click on the Windows menu icon and select "Run...", then type "cmd" in the field and press OK.